-(a) The Appointing Authority or any Supervisor acting for him or her in his or her absence, may for disciplinary purposes suspend without pay any Employee under his or her supervision from the performance of his or her duties for one (1) or more periods aggregating not more than fifteen (15) working days in a calendar year for each disciplinary incident unless the union and the Employer mutually agree to a longer period of time.
+(a) The Appointing Authority or any Supervisor acting for them in their him or her in his or her absence, may for disciplinary purposes suspend without pay any Employee under their his or her supervision from the performance of the Employee's his or her duties for one (1) or more periods aggregating not more than fifteen (15) working days in a calendar year for each disciplinary incident unless the union and the Employer mutually agree to a longer period of time.

-(b) Employee to be notified of suspension: In case the Appointing Authority or the Supervisor acting in his or her place suspends any Employee, he or she shall forthwith give written notice to the suspended Employee stating the reason for the suspension and the duration thereof, and shall forthwith personally deliver such written notice to the Employee or send by certified mail to his or her last known address; he or she shall also forthwith send to the Union a copy of such notice sent to the Employee.
-Such notice shall also advise the Employee that he or she may grieve pursuant to this agreement if he or she disagreed with the action of the Appointing Authority.
+(b) Employee to be notified of suspension: In case the Appointing Authority or the Supervisor acting in their his or her place suspends any Employee, they he or she shall forthwith give written notice to the suspended Employee stating the reason for the suspension and the duration thereof, and shall forthwith personally deliver such written notice to the Employee or send by certified mail to the Employee's his or her last known address; theyhe or she shall also forthwith send to the Union a copy of such notice sent to the Employee.
+Such notice shall also advise the Employee that they he or she may grieve pursuant to this agreement if they he or she disagreed with the action of the Appointing Authority.